breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

   this.hashCode() == that.hashCode()
 ```

-Now we're done.
+That's it!
 This algorithm works on almost every graph you will ever encounter.
-That was easy!
 For a complete implementation of `Graph`, refer to [this repository](https://github.com/breandan/kaliningraph).

 TODO: Graph grammars are grammars on graphs.